 Introducing Christianity to Mormons (Eric Johnson)

 NEW!
-A new book written by Eric Johnson will be released in the fall of 2022 by Harvest House Publishers.
+A new book written by Eric Johnson comes out September 13th, 2022 by Harvest House Publishers.
 Titled Introducing Christianity to Mormons, this resource will provide information to help believers learn how to better share the Christian faith with Latter-day Saints.
 (We need to understand what our faith is about if we hope to successfully lead people out of Mormonism and to the truth!)
 A person does not need to have read or even buy the book to benefit from the information that is provided.
 You can see the first part of the book’s introduction here.

 - Introduction: Overviewing Introducing Christianity to Mormons